 - // Completion of a baccalaureate and all prerequisites must be completed by the end of the spring term before entry.
-Baccalaureate and all prerequisites must be completed at a regionally accredited college. - // Minimum cumulative GPA of 3.00. - // Minimum prerequisite GPA of 3.00. - // Minimum GRE verbal score of 150. - // Minimum GRE quantitative score of 144. - # 40 hours of physical therapy experience (paid or volunteer) with verification by a physical therapist. - // Two letters of reference; one letter must be submitted by a physical therapist who has supervised you in a physical therapy setting and one letter from a professor (science or non-science). - // Application essay questions. - // Minimum TOEFL score of 100 (internet based) as applicable. - // Technical standards as described in the program specific brochure and/or the website.
+Baccalaureate and all prerequisites must be completed at a regionally accredited college. - // Minimum cumulative GPA of 3.00 for the last 60 semester units/last 90 quarter units. - // Minimum prerequisite GPA of 3.00. - // Minimum GRE verbal score of 150. - // Minimum GRE quantitative score of 144. - # 40 hours of physical therapy experience (paid or volunteer) with verification by a physical therapist. - // Two letters of reference; one letter must be submitted by a physical therapist who has supervised you in a physical therapy setting and one letter from a professor (science or non-science). - // Application essay questions. - // Minimum TOEFL score of 100 (internet-based test) as applicable. - // Technical standards as described in the program specific brochure and/or the website.